 Don’t let price factor into your decision too early

-This might seem like a one-way ticket to Rip-Off Ville, but when it comes to wedding video productions, you really get what you pay for.
-Get word of mouth suggestions, read the reviews, watch the work they put out, but don’t ask about their prices too early in your search because you’ll find that it just limits you to bottom of the barrel options right off the bat without even getting to see everything that is out there.
-You might just be settling for a company that you think is right for you just because of their price, but your special, once-in-a-lifetime day deserves better than that!
+What happens is that this limits you to the bottom-of-the-barrel options without even getting to see everything that is out there.
+You might just be settling for a company that you think is right for you just because of their price, but your special, once-in-a-lifetime day deserves better than that.

 Bonus Tip: Have a “dream company” that is way out of your price range?
 Contact them anyway.

-From working with several wedding video companies in Hawaii, I’ve found that sometimes all it takes is to directly, and sincerely express how much you want that company to film your wedding day.
+Sometimes, all it takes is to directly, and sincerely, express how much you want that company to film your wedding day.
 It is okay to let them know that they are a little out of your budget.
 A company will sometimes see that as an asset – even though they will be making less money, they will gain a client who is ecstatic about their video being produced by their dream company.
 A client like this will likely give them a great review and possible clients in the future.